SEO is critical for the success of any website. Whether blogging, selling a product, and everything in between, your website needs to be SEO-friendly.

 1. Choosing unique images

-One surefire way to hamper your image’s SEO potential before even reaching any of the coming steps is by choosing random or stock photos to post on your website.
+One surefire way to hamper your image’s SEO potential before even reaching any of the coming steps is to choose random or stock photos to post on your website.

 You need to make sure that the image is relevant to the content it’s posted for.
 We cover your images’ titles, descriptions, and alt-text and their effects on your SEO ranking down below, but in order to have those metadata make any sense, your image also needs to make sense in relation to the content around it.